technicat/fedicat/README.md

 Features: A couple of built-in games, including chess.
 Fairly complete profile editing.
 Nice community (list of instances) browser.

-Quirks: Have to go through menu to operate on post, no quick favorite or boost.
+Quirks: Have to go through menu to operate on post, no quick favorite or boost, unnecessary sound effects (that I can hear on my connected speakers)

 ## [Tooot](https://tooot.app/)